-Forget the stereotype of the curtain-twitching pensioner keeping tabs on your comings and goings – a new wave of nosy neighbour is in town – and we are watching what you spend.
+Forget the stereotype of the curtain-twitching pensioner keeping tabs on your comings and goings – a new wave of nosy neighbour is in town – and it’s not to grass on you for for breaking Covid restrictions.

-While for many of us, this might sound a bit creepy, but bear with me: it is possible to cash in on your curiosity and it doesn’t involve anything sinister.
+I agree that this might sound a bit ominous, but bear with me: it’s possible to cash in on your curiosity and it doesn’t involve anything sinister.
 You just need to know where to look.

-Here is how you can snoop successfully to save cash.
+Here is how you can snoop successfully to save money on your household bills – without feeling like a massive creep.

 COMPARE YOUR HOUSEHOLD BILLS TO CUT COSTS